 More than anyone else in the world, my parents have had the most powerful influence on me.
 They divorced when I was 12, and I was raised by my mom, who passed away much too young when she was 54 and I was 30.
 My dad built a very successful office machines business from scratch (literally starting with a suitcase full of repair tools he kept in the trunk of his car) after a bad experience from his first venture at building a company with another guy who pulled it out from under him and left him on the street at age 52.
 Dad always was resilient.

-My mom died many years ago in 1983; and my dad just recently passed away one month shy of his 96th birthday on June 22, 2019 (I wrote a blog post on this blog titled, “A Eulogy for Dad,” on that day, and I wrote one last blog post (of four total) on Dad titled, “It’s All Good,” on this blog on September 2, 2019).
+Both of my parents endured plenty of hard times in different ways.
+My mom died almost four decades ago in 1983 at the age of 54; and my dad passed away one month shy of his 96th birthday in June 2019 (see blog post titled, “A Eulogy for Dad,” published on that day, and second blog post titled, “It’s All Good,” on September 2, 2019).